Your study of international law may take you beyond Ithaca. Indeed, more than 20 percent of each J.D. class spends a semester or longer abroad.

 Semester abroad opportunities are for Cornell students only.
 We are not able to accept students from other law schools.

-The Paris Summer Institute is a five-week academic program in international and comparative law.
+The Cornell-Paris I Summer Institute is a four-week academic program in international and comparative law.
 The Institute is cosponsored by Cornell Law School and the Sorbonne Law School at the Université Paris I Panthéon-Sorbonne.

 Every year, the Institute welcomes a select group of law students from around the world to study law in the heart of Paris.
 Students take advantage of our strong international faculty, expansive English-language curriculum, and unique cultural and professional offerings.